 The first brand in the garment retail industry to launch this kind of innovation was Uniqlo with its virtual dressing room app.
-The Japanese brand has been follow by Chinese e-commerce platforms such as Alibaba’s Taobao with its new 360-degree garment preview service, a brand new feature soon-to-be launched.
+The Japanese brand has been followed by Chinese e-commerce platforms such as Alibaba’s Taobao with its new 360-degree garment preview service, a brand new feature soon-to-be-launched.
 Alibaba’s greatest rival JD.com (Jingdong Mall) established a partnership last year with Intel in order to create a research lab that will develop a virtual dressing room service.

 2 platforms, 2 goals

-Regarding JD.com virtual dressing rooms should reach an higher level.
-Their approach is much more elaborate as they are willing to include options such as 3D mapping within the cabin using the world famous Microsoft’s Kinect motion controller solution that enabled to map physical attributes.
-Using the Kinect innovation will able consumer to check instantly how garments fits on them while Uniqlo’s approach wasn’t precise enough to get a specific idea of how the item will look on customers.
+Regarding JD.com virtual dressing rooms should reach a higher level.
+Their approach is much more elaborate as they are willing to include options such as 3D mapping within the cabin using the world-famous Microsoft’s Kinect motion controller solution that enabled to map physical attributes.
+Using the Kinect innovation will able consumers to check instantly how garments fit on them while Uniqlo’s approach wasn’t precise enough to get a specific idea of how the item will look on customers.

 Limits of Virtual dressing rooms.

 Virtual dressing room services will surely bring convenience to customers willing to avoid the unlimited waiting queues at stores.
-But the new service will several challenges such as the difficulty to properly convey the attributes of a cloth, including colour nuances, folds and cut, on a virtual service.
-And last but not least, many shoppers don’t have ‘average’ body types, all women bodies are different and it will be difficult to fit all of them.
+But the new service will have several challenges such as the difficulty to properly convey the attributes of cloth, including color nuances, folds, and cuts, on a virtual service.
+And last but not least, many shoppers don’t have ‘average’ body types, all women’s bodies are different and it will be difficult to fit all of them.

 Will Virtual dressing rooms replace traditional dressing rooms?

-The way we shop is constantly changing from E-Commerce to M-Commerce and even concept store with tablet purchasing, the Fashion & Luxury retail industry is facing major changes.
-Moreover Online shopping is getting more and more present, especially in China where online shopping experience is as important as offline shopping experience, if not more.
+The way we shop is constantly changing from E-Commerce to M-Commerce and even concept stores with tablet purchasing, the Fashion & Luxury retail industry is facing major changes.
+Moreover, Online shopping is getting more and more present, especially in China where the online shopping experience is as important as the offline shopping experience, if not more.

 Chinese consumers are highly connected and might be extremely appealed by this kind of innovation.
-For the moment the winning ‘innovation’ in the Chinese Fashion industry is Social shopping, which enable consumers to shop while spotting items on social medias.
-This type of shopping experience giving advices and reviews to shoppers is extremely popular in China, we can help with the installation of similar services for your brand as well as advertising your fashion brand.
+For the moment the winning ‘innovation’ in the Chinese Fashion industry is Social shopping, which enables consumers to shop while spotting items on social media.
+This type of shopping experience giving advice and reviews to shoppers is extremely popular in China, we can help with the installation of similar services for your brand as well as advertising your fashion brand.